 The Copper Coverage method allows the user to specify the amount of copper that will be embedded into the prepreg.

-This can be set as a single value for each electrical layer type.
-Alternatively the amount of copper embedded will be calculated on an electrical layer by layer basis dependent upon the copper coverage for the layer set in the properties window.
 The greater the copper coverage the smaller the amount of copper that is embedded.

+This value can be set by layer type - as a single value for each electrical layer type, or proportional to coverage - the amount of copper embedded will be calculated on an electrical layer by layer basis dependent upon the copper coverage for the layer set in the layer's Properties window.